simirian/nvim/README.md

 ## Install

-Install the latest version of NeoVim. (older versions are untested but may work) Run `git clone https://github.com/simirian/nvim` in your NeoVim configuration directory.
+Install the latest version of NeoVim. (older versions are untested but may work) Run `git clone https://github.com/simirian/nvim` in your configuration directory.
 Run NeoVim like normal (`nvim`), and everything SHOULD be installed.

 ## Configuration